 The effects of the changes in the previous hypotheses may be recognised in both the profit and loss account and in equity, according to their nature and whether or not said changes are associated with the provision of a service that has already occurred, or that entails a reclassification among the registered insurance liability components.
-As regards the revenue or financial costs of the insurance activity, the entities may choose to register them fully in the profit and loss account or partially under equity.
+With regard in particular to the financial income or expenses of the insurance activity as a result of changes in the discount rate, entities may choose to register them in full in the income statement or in equity.